 - Protagonist: Jiya is the protagonist of the novel.
 The novel starts with his entry into the story shortly after the description and narration of Kino but ends with his settling down in his village.

-- Setting: The setting of the novel, The Big Wave, is an island and mountainous region in Japan.
+- Setting: The setting of The Big Wave is an island and mountainous region in Japan.

 i.
 The fields were terraced by walls of stone, each one of them like a broad step up the mountain.
 (Chapter-1)